Original Ambrose Bierce Site

 Pearl S. Buck International

-“Camels and Christians accept their burdens kneeling.” —Ambrose Bierce
+“Camels and Christians receive their burdens kneeling.” —Ambrose Bierce

 Bierce as adapted from the artist Sanjin Masic of Sarajevo.